damolaent/damolaent.github.io/content/otp.md

 ```E(k ∈ K, m ∈ M) = c```

 To recover the original message, the recipient uses the corresponding **decryption** algorithm `D`, which is the inverse of `E`:

 ```D(k ∈ K, c ∈ C) = m```

-In practice, once Alice encrypts a message using a shared secret key `k`, only Bob — who possesses the same key — can decrypt it to obtain the original message.
+In practice, once Alice encrypts a message using a shared secret key `k`, only Bob whom possesses the same key can decrypt it to obtain the original message.
 This *symmetric nature* of encryption ensures secure communication, provided the key remains secret.

-A detailed discussion on encryption and decryption algorithms will be covered in a subsequent article.

-## One-Time Pad: Definition and Theory

-The **One-Time Pad (OTP)** represents a special form of symmetric encryption that has been mathematically proven to be unbreakable.
-Originating in the early 20th century, OTPs were notably utilized during wartime for highly confidential communications.
-Despite their simplicity, OTPs remain theoretically perfect in terms of cryptographic security.

 ## Properties of a Perfect One-Time Pad